 I don’t think this recipe ever had a name.
 From what I remember, there was never a written recipe for this either.
 It was just something we watched or helped make many times.
 So, I guess I will call it Gram’s Comfort Food!

-I’m sorry, but I have no idea how many calories per serving or anything like that are in this recipe.
+I’m sorry, but I have no idea how many calories per serving or anything like that is in this recipe.
 I just know it’s REALLY GOOD!
 You can delete or add ingredients to your liking, but this is pretty much how I’ve always made it.
 My sisters have their own version of this recipe as well and we all enjoy it no matter who makes it, as it’s all based on the same simple recipe.

 This makes 4 generous servings.
 Fresh bread or cornbread are also delicious served with this.
 Generally, for a side dish, I make a green vegetable of some sort or a nice salad.